Sigmmma/c20/src/content/h3/engine/ai/readme.md

 - Each task can track up to 20 props at once
 - Each AI unit can track up to 20 props at once
 - Each AI unit can track up to 4 targets at once

-Props appear to consist of vehicles, units, grenades and projectiles So if you have an encounter with say, 2 dummy bipeds and 2 empty turrets, and then you spawned in two squads of two units each, each in a different task; you would end up with 8 props, 16 prop references and 8 target tracks.
+Props appear to consist of vehicles, units, grenades and projectiles.
+Say you had an encounter with 2 dummy bipeds and 2 empty turrets, and then you spawned in two squads of two units each, each in a different task, then you would end up with 8 props, 16 prop references and 8 target tracks.

 # Leadership